-Definition of Wetland.
+A. Definition of Wetland.

 Those areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs, and similar areas.
 Wetlands do not include those artificial wetlands intentionally created from nonwetland sites, including, but not limited to, irrigation and drainage ditches, grass-lined swales, canals, detention facilities, wastewater treatment facilities, farm ponds, and landscape amenities, or those wetlands created after July 1, 1990, that were unintentionally created as a result of the construction of a road, street, or highway.
-Wetlands may include those artificial wetlands intentionally created from nonwetland areas to mitigate the conversion of wetlands.
+Wetlands may include those artificial wetlands.